 A plan to attack NATO without any preparation when Russia is at its weakest ever is

-a totally dim incoherent plan by a man who has done no preparation and has to be delusive at the level where perhaps he thinks Ukraine is being attacked by skyscraper-sized spiders or something equally bizarre.
+a dim incoherent plan by a man who has done no preparation and has to be delusive at the level where perhaps he thinks Ukraine is being attacked by skyscraper-sized spiders or something equally bizarre.

 Do you see the difference?